KEINOS/go-donegroup/README.md

 # go-donegroup

-`go-donegroup` is a bit flag manager.
+`go-donegroup` is a Go package to manage bit flags.

 Which is somewhat similar to `sync.WaitGroup` but with an index.

 ## Usage